 The cover is here.
 This page now has all of the data pages of the volume.

-'Turnbull's Annual Maritime Advertiser and Shipping Register for 1856' is proving to be invaluable in this site's efforts to advance a complete & accurate build list of ships built at Sunderland since the late 1700s.
+'Turnbull's Annual Maritime Advertiser and Shipping Register for 1856.', the 6th edition of the register, is proving to be invaluable in this site's efforts to advance a complete & accurate build list of ships built at Sunderland since the late 1700s.
 Don't misunderstand me.
 The job is far from complete & probably never ever will be complete.
 But ... since the book is useful to me, it may similarly be useful to others - each for their respective purposes - hence my objective of putting it on site from cover to cover.

 It would seem that Turnbull's Register was published annually for a great many years.
-I have seen a reference to the 1876 edition being the 27th annual edition - the 1856 edition was the sixth.
-And have seen the editions of 1873, 1890 & 1892 available for sale.
-Alas at prices too high (in the range of U.S. $500) for me to contemplate buying the books & making the contents freely available via this site.
+An 1854/55 edition, the fifth edition, was sold by eBay on Dec.
+28, 2018 - for GBP 57.00 or approx. U.S. $72.78.
+An 1874 edition, the 25th edition, was sold by eBay on Jan.
+8, 2019 - for GBP 119.50 or approx. U.S. $152.58 with just two bidders.
+I have seen a reference to the 1876 edition, a Google book that one is not permitted to either read or download, being the 27th annual edition.
+The 1882 edition is in the collection of the Maritime History Group at Memorial University in St. John's, Newfoundland.
+This page talks of the extent of the detail content of the 1885 edition.
+The editions of 1873, 1890 & 1892 are, in late Jan.
+2019, available for sale.
+Alas at prices far too high (in the range of U.S. $500 per volume) for me to contemplate buying the books & making their contents freely available via this site.
 Useful though that would be.
-Let us hope that some day Google Books scans some of the many editions & makes them available to all.
-The 1895 edition is the latest edition that I have so far spotted.
+It would seem to me that such asking prices are way beyond their market value but then I am not a bookseller!
+Let us hope that some day Google Books will scan some of the many editions & make them available to all.
+The 1895 edition is the latest edition that I have so far seen references to.

 An attempt at getting you to the approximately correct spot in the book.
 Each page you come to is available in a larger size - just click the image.